magento/devdocs/guides/v1.0/config-guide/bootstrap/mage-run.md

 <h2 id="magerun-introduction">Introduction to multiple Magento stores and websites</h2>
-Use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables when you have multiple stores and websites using the same Magento installation.
-This allows multiple storefronts to share a common code base and Magento Admin, simplifying administration.

-In addition to sharing a codebase, stores can share customers, product catalogs, and configuration settings based on how you choose to configure your websites.
+One instance of the Magento software can enable you to start multiple websites or store views that:

+*   Use different default languages
+*   Use different domain names
+*   Use different categories

+This very flexible solution enables one Magento codebase and Magento Admin to administer and display different stores.

+You configure the websites, stores, and store views in the Magento Admin.
+You use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables in entry point scripts or `.htaccess` files to start the Magento application using these websites or store views.

 A typical use of `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` is to set up stores with different options in different domains.
 For example, you could have one set of categories and products on one domain and the other one will be on different language.

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-  <p>This topic discusses how to set the variables only.
-Details about deploying the Magento software in multiple domains is beyond the scope of this topic.</p></span>
+  <p>This topic discusses only the basics of configuring multiple sites using the Admin and variables.
+Details about deploying the Magento application in multiple domains is beyond the scope of this topic.</p></span>
 </div>

 <h2 id="magerun-conf">Configure Magento websites and stores</h2>
 This section discusses the minimum tasks required to use `MAGE_RUN_TYPE` and `MAGE_RUN_CODE`.
-For more details about websites and stores, see the Magento 2 Users Guide when it is available.

 We use the following terms: